corbob/corbob.github.io/_posts/2020-04-17-Configuring-ChocolateyGUI-for-non-admin-use.md

 None of them actually act like sudo.
 In fact, the only thing they do is try to elevate you to run a command, not try to run a command elevated.
 Thus they're effectively running the PowerShell code: `Start-Process -Verb RunAs`.
-Years ago, when we were just starting out with Adobe Creative Cloud (ACC), we discovered that it needed nearly weekly updates.
+Years ago, when we were just starting out with Adobe Creative Cloud, we discovered that it needed nearly weekly updates.
 Maintaining an installation that requires that frequent of updates is just untenable.
 We experimented with trying to find something like sudo, but for Windows.
 Of course most "sudo" solutions for Windows don't actually understand what sudo does.